xiangtanshi/QueueSimulator/README.md

 __codes,expriment results__
-The codes(queue_simulator.py) and corresponding running results have already been uploaded, and it solves the problems of simulating   complex queue network with known structure and unknown continuous parameters.
+The codes(queue_simulator.py,wgan_simu.py) and corresponding running results have already been uploaded, and the former solves the problems of simulating  complex queue network with known structure and unknown continuous parameters.

-The codes(queue_simulator.py) utilizes the SmoothL1loss function and serves for 2 purposes:
+The codes(__queue_simulator.py__) utilizes the SmoothL1loss function and serves for 2 purposes:
     1.figure out how to design well defined and meaningful features that can be applied to training
     2.observed the convergence condition of the loss and parameters and find out the regulation of training

+The codes(__wgan_simu.py__) utilizes the wgan loss(the loss function was written by myself), it behaves similarly to the queue_simulator.py in the first 20~50 epoches, while the wgan loss can not guarantee the loss and parameters to convergence or precisely speaking: converge to the ground truth values.
+As the outcome shows no apparent regulation, it is hard to modify the code furthermore.

 for detailed explanation see  '网络训练总结.pdf'

 __previous problems__